Your cookie preferences

 Full fibre is a fibre-optic broadband connection that goes directly to your property.
 It’s also referred to as ‘fibre-to-the-premises’ (FTTP).

-Historically, broadband connections have relied largely on copper phone lines to get to your property.
-That’s because, to get fibre cables to each individual home and office, providers need to dig up almost every residential street in the country.
+Until fairly recently, broadband connections mostly relied largely on copper phone lines to get to your property.
+That’s because providers need to dig up almost every residential street in the country to get fibre cables to each home and office.

-Superfast fibre broadband has technically been available in most of the UK for over a decade, but these connections are only partial-fibre.
+Part-fibre broadband has been available in most of the UK for over a decade, but these connections aren't as strong or reliable.
 And while the speeds they offer are enough for many households right now, they soon won’t be able to handle our increasing demand for data.

 What’s the difference between part-fibre and full fibre?